HomeArticlesHow ToCalories for Weight Loss

 Step 4: Track Daily Intake

-Tracking food intake is the single highest-leverage behaviour for weight loss success.
-Studies consistently show that people who track what they eat lose significantly more weight than those who do not.
+Tracking food intake is arguably the single highest-leverage habit for weight loss success.
+People who track what they eat consistently lose more weight than those who don't.

 Key tracking rules:

-• Weigh food raw (or note whether you are using cooked weights) — 100 g of raw chicken has more protein and calories than 100 g of cooked chicken because water evaporates during cooking.
+• Weigh food raw, or at least note whether you're using cooked weights.
+100 g of raw chicken has more protein and calories than 100 g of cooked chicken, because water evaporates during cooking.

-• Do not rely on memory — log at the time of eating, not at the end of the day.
-End-of-day logging misses an average of 400–500 kcal in research studies.
+• Don't rely on memory.
+Log at the time of eating, not at the end of the day.
+End-of-day logging misses an average of 400 to 500 kcal in research studies.

-• Use the Calories Burned Calculator to estimate exercise output if you want to track your net balance.
+• The Calories Burned Calculator helps estimate exercise output if you want to track your net balance.

 Step 5: Adjust After 2–3 Weeks

-Your initial calorie target is an estimate.
-Real-world results tell you whether it is accurate.
-After 2–3 weeks of consistent tracking:
+Your initial calorie target is just an estimate.
+Real-world results tell you whether it's accurate.
+After 2 to 3 weeks of consistent tracking:

-• No weight loss: Drop your daily target by 100–200 kcal and continue for another 2 weeks before reassessing.
+• No weight loss: drop your daily target by 100 to 200 kcal and continue another 2 weeks before reassessing.

-• Losing too fast (>1% bodyweight/week): Increase your target by 100–150 kcal to slow the rate and reduce muscle loss.
+• Losing too fast (more than 1% bodyweight/week): raise your target by 100 to 150 kcal to slow the rate and reduce muscle loss.

-• Weight loss stalls after initial progress: Recalculate your TDEE using your new, lower bodyweight.
-As you lose weight, your BMR falls and your maintenance calories decrease.
-A 10 kg loss typically reduces TDEE by 150–250 kcal.
+• Progress stalls after an early drop: recalculate TDEE using your new, lower bodyweight.
+As you lose weight, BMR falls and maintenance calories drop with it.
+A 10 kg loss typically knocks 150 to 250 kcal off TDEE.

-Plan to recalculate your TDEE and update your calorie target after every 5 kg of weight loss.
+Plan to recalculate TDEE and update your target after every 5 kg of weight loss.

 Common Mistakes to Avoid

 Cutting too aggressively from day one.
-Starting with a 1,000 kcal deficit feels fast but typically leads to muscle loss, extreme hunger, and eventual rebound.
-A 500 kcal deficit achieves meaningful progress while being sustainable for months, not weeks.
+Starting with a 1,000 kcal deficit feels fast, but it usually leads to muscle loss, extreme hunger, and eventual rebound.
+A 500 kcal deficit gets you meaningful progress while staying sustainable for months, not weeks.

 Ignoring liquid calories.
-Juice, soft drinks, alcohol, sports drinks, and calorie-containing coffee beverages are invisible in most food diaries unless deliberately tracked.
-A single glass of orange juice (200 ml) contains roughly 90 kcal; two beers add 300 kcal.
-These add up quickly without making you feel full.
+Juice, soft drinks, alcohol, sports drinks, and calorie-heavy coffee beverages stay invisible in most food diaries unless you deliberately track them.
+A single glass of orange juice (200 ml) runs about 90 kcal; two beers add 300.
+These add up fast without ever making you feel full.

 Not accounting for exercise adaptation.
-After 6–8 weeks of regular training, the body becomes more efficient at performing the same movements — burning fewer calories doing the same workout.
-Progressive overload (increasing weight, intensity, or volume over time) is required to maintain calorie expenditure from exercise.
+After 6 to 8 weeks of regular training, the body gets more efficient at the same movements, burning fewer calories for the same workout.
+Progressive overload, more weight, intensity, or volume over time, is what keeps calorie expenditure from exercise from flatlining.

 Failing to recalculate as weight drops.
-A 90 kg person who loses 15 kg needs roughly 200–250 fewer daily calories at 75 kg to maintain the same rate of loss.
-Using the original TDEE too long creates a smaller actual deficit than intended, explaining why progress often slows after the first month or two.
+A 90 kg person who loses 15 kg needs roughly 200 to 250 fewer daily calories at 75 kg to maintain the same rate of loss.
+Sticking with the original TDEE too long creates a smaller actual deficit than intended, which is exactly why progress often slows after the first month or two.

 Using bathroom scales only.
-Daily weight fluctuates 1–3 kg due to water, food mass, glycogen, and hormonal variation.
-Track a 7-day or 14-day rolling average rather than individual daily readings.
-Tools like the BMI Calculator give context for where your current weight sits relative to healthy ranges.
+Daily weight swings 1 to 3 kg from water, food mass, glycogen, and hormonal variation.
+Track a 7-day or 14-day rolling average instead of individual daily readings.
+The BMI Calculator gives some context for where your current weight sits relative to healthy ranges.

 Formula & Methodology